kodeFant/driftercode.com/content/blog/passing-flags-from-ihp-to-elm/index.md

     )
 ```

 Go to [localhost:8000/Books](http://localhost:8000/Books) and press `Show` on any book you have created.
 You should see where Elm starts and begins with the `<elm🌳>` tag.
+The Elm logic is handling every type as it was in Haskell, from `Bool` to `Maybe String` etc.

 ## Next up

-We have created only one widget, but in the next post I will show you how to support an unlimited amount of widgets.
+We have created only one widget, but in the next post I will show you how to support an unlimited amount of widgets that will operate separately.

 Most of the groundwork is done, so we can hit the ground running in the next post.